-This Kulfi Ice Cream is an eggless, no-churn Indian ice cream recipe that's incredibly rich, decadent, and easy to make without an ice cream maker.
-It's pleasantly perfumed with saffron, cardamom, and rosewater, and adorned with an assortment of crunchy nuts.
+This Kulfi Ice Cream is an eggless, no-churn Indian ice cream recipe that's rich, decadent, and easy to make without an ice cream maker.
+It's ready to chill in 10 minutes and flavored with saffron, cardamom, and rosewater, and adorned with crunchy nuts.
+Enjoy the authentic 'malai' flavor without any ice crystals.

-Everyone in my family has a 'different' favorite ice cream flavor, but I've always enjoyed exotic flavors more, like this fragrant and nutty Indian-flavored Kulfi Ice Cream.
+Everyone in my family has a 'different' favorite ice cream flavor, but I've always preferred Indian flavors, like this creamy Indian Kulfi Ice Cream.

 Jump to: